BYLAWS of Alliance Academy for Innovation PTSO

 The president shall preside over meetings of the organization and executive board, serve as the primary contact for the principal, represent the organization at meetings outside the organization, serve as an ex officio member of all committees except the nominating committee, and coordinate the work of all the officers and committees so that the purpose of the organization is served.

-Vice Presidents - Oversee the committee system of the PTSO, assist the President and chair meetings in the absence of the President.
+Vice President - Oversee the committee system of the PTSO, assist the President and chair meetings in the absence of the President.

-Recording Secretary - Record and distribute minutes of all Executive Board meetings and all General PTSO meetings, hold historical records for the PTSO.
+Secretary - Record and distribute minutes of all Executive Board meetings and all General PTSO meetings, and hold historical records for the PTSO.

-Communications Secretary - Manage communications and marketing for the PTSO including, but not limited to PTSO newsletters, email broadcasts, website, bulletin boards, social media etc.
+Communications Liaison - Manage communications and marketing for the PTSO including, but not limited to PTSO newsletters, email broadcasts, website, bulletin boards, social media, etc.